There are two great choices every Christian must make. The first is a choice to be free; the second is a choice to surrender that freedom.

 Enter the Horse Whisperer.
 (Played by Robert Redford).

 In this remarkable story, a very gentle, patient man succeeds in restoring both girl and horse, using what the movie calls his “God-given gift” to connect intuitively with horses.
-The parallels to Christian life cannot be ignored.
+The parallels to Christian life cannot be ignored: the "Horse Whisperer" gives us a beautiful glimpse of Jesus.

 Savior or Lord?

-We come to Christ willingly at first, longing for freedom, which we find at salvation.
+We come to Christ longing for freedom, which we find at salvation.
 “It is for freedom that Christ has set us free.”
 (Galatians 5:1.)
-This message of grace is powerful to us when we have been enslaved by sin and tormented by failure.
+The message of grace is powerful to us when we have been enslaved by sin and tormented by failure.
 We long for life to be better, and crave the warmth of being in Christ’s “stable!”

 Many Christians remain in this “state of grace” forever.
-Receiving Jesus as Savior, they rejoice that they are loved and revel in the knowledge that the cross is enough to send them straight to heaven.
+Having received Jesus as Savior, they rejoice that they are loved and revel in the knowledge that the cross is enough to assure them of heaven.

-Maturity, however, demands that we reach a place in Christ where we make a second important decision for Him: the decision to surrender to Christ as Lord.
-It requires a relinquishing of our freedom for a purpose greater than ourselves.
-We yield ourselves to unconditional service in His Kingdom.
+To become mature sons and daughters, however, demands that we reach a place in Christ where we make a second important decision for Him: the decision to surrender to Christ as Lord.
+We are called to abundant life in Christ, but it comes at the cost of death to ourselves.

 As I contemplated this, I wondered: what is it that keeps us from surrendering all, really, to Jesus?
-Why do we sometimes wrestle with God over the things He calls us to do?
-How do we submit more eagerly to His yoke, which He claims is “easy” but which seems to us, at first blush, to be just another form of slavery?
+Why do we hold onto the reins to our lives, even after He asks us to let go?
+How do we submit more eagerly to His yoke, which He claims is “easy” but which sometimes seems to be so confining to us?

-The obvious answer, of course, is that the flesh battles against the soul and the spirit.
+The obvious answer, of course, is that our flesh battles against our soul and spirit.
 We long to be comfortable and we want to run our lives – we carry the pride of life that says we know what we are doing and it’s been working for us before.
 (See 1 John 2:16.)

-This classic movie, however, revealed to me another possible source of reluctance: we’ve all been hurt.
-Whether we’ve experienced trauma or rejection or pain, there are things that have happened to us, as to Grace’s horse Pilgrim, that cause us to lash out or rebel when confronted, to resist putting that harness back on.
-The Lord calls us to come, and emotionally we “rear up” against Him, using all the force within us to resist.
-We fear we will experience pain again.
+The Horse Whisperer movie reveals another possible source of reluctance: we’ve been hurt.
+Whether we’ve experienced trauma or rejection or pain, there are things that have happened to us, as to Grace’s horse Pilgrim, that cause us to lash out or rebel against putting that harness back on.
+The Lord calls us to come and die, yet emotionally we “rear up” against Him, using all the force within us to resist!
+We have good reason to fear we will experience pain again.

 What does it take to overcome these wounds?
-We need a “Spirit Whisperer:” Jesus.
+We need a “Spirit Whisperer.”

 Only someone who understands pain can help us overcome it.
 Only someone gentle enough to watch and wait for the truth can connect with us.
 Only someone with both patience and a firm, guiding hand can entice us to return.

 Rather than pursue him, Redford sits down at the opposite end of the pasture and waits.
 His eyes never leave Pilgrim; the horse knows what the trainer expects.
-The trainer doesn’t give up on the horse, despite his life-threatening injuries; he simply waits for Pilgrim to choose to trust him – just as Jesus allows us to choose Him as Lord.
+The trainer doesn’t give up on the horse, despite his life-threatening injuries; he simply waits for Pilgrim to choose to trust him.
+In the same way, the Lord's gaze is always upon His children, and He waits for us to return to Him.

 What a beautiful picture of our life in Christ!
-What a poignant reminder of the love of Christ that waits patiently for a willing Bride, never coercing her into submission, never forcing her into service!
+What a poignant reminder of the love of Christ that waits patiently for a willing Bride, never coercing her into submission or forcing her into service.

-The goal will always be for us to take His yoke upon our shoulders.
+Christ's goal will always be for us to take His yoke upon our shoulders.
 But we have a wonderful promise in Matthew 11: 29: “I am gentle and humble in heart, and you will find rest for your souls.”
 His yoke is easy, His burden is light.
-Anything Christ calls you to do He will have already prepared you for.
+Anything Christ calls you to do He will prepare you for.
 Most importantly, anything He summons you to will be done together, with Him by your side.
-You need never fear the surrender of your life to such a kind and wise Master!
+You need never fear surrendering your life to such a kind and wise Master!

-To close, I want to share, with his daughter Becky’s permission, a vision that a Missouri-based minister, Bill Britton, had many years ago in a pastors' conference in Tulsa, Oklahoma.
-It is so closely tied to today’s theme that I felt you simply had to see it!
-I pray it will encourage you as much as it has encouraged me, and that you will continue that process of yielding wholly to the One who “whispers” so gently to your Spirit: “Come!”
+I want to share, with his daughter Becky’s permission, a vision that a Missouri-based minister, Bill Britton, had many years ago in a pastors' conference in Tulsa, Oklahoma.
+I pray it will encourage you as much as it has encouraged me, and that you will continue that process of working out your salvation, yielding entirely to the One who “whispers” so gently to your Spirit.

 Free Link to the Subscriber Resource Library when you join His Inscriptions!